 Avoiding Faux Browser Styles

-Using the Style builder, it’s easy to assign a custom font for one or more text components.
+Using 'Style Builder' it’s easy to assign a custom font to one or more text components.

 Saying ‘No’ to faux browser styles

-If you have access to the bold or italic versions of the font (and they have been enabled), it’s possible to avoid this faux effect by declaring the correct custom font(s) for each of the possible states.
-This ensures the design of your content is never compromised.
+If you have access to the bold or italic versions of your chosen font (and they have been enabled), it’s advisable to avoid these faux styles by setting the correct font styles for each of the possible states.
+This ensures the design of your content is never compromised and it will display perfectly across all devices.

-To find the names of the custom fonts necessary for the next steps:
+To find the names of fonts

-1. Navigate to your Publication Settings
+1. Navigate to 'Publication Settings'.

-2. Select 'Fonts'
+2. Select Fonts.

-3. From the list, note down the names of the variations of fonts you wish to apply.
-For example, "Aleo-Bold", "Aleo-Italic" and "Aleo-BoldItalic":
+3. From the list, note down the names of the font variations you wish to add.
+For example, 'Aleo-Bold', 'Aleo-Italic' and 'Aleo-BoldItalic'.

-How to declare the correct custom font
+How to set the correct custom font

-1. Open the style you wish to customise.
+1. Open the style required.

-2. From the Style builder, select the text component you want to customise
+2. From 'Style Builder', select the text component you want to customise.

-3. Click the 'Custom CSS editor' button.
-The ‘CSS editor’ window will appear
+3. Click the Custom CSS Editor button.
+The ‘CSS Editor’ window will appear.

-4. Select the 'All' tab and apply the required rules (see below)
+4. Select the All tab and apply the required rules (see below).

-5. Click 'Apply' and save the style
+5. Click Apply and save the style.

 The rule(s) you will require are: